hokaxbt/infra/README.md

 ## Infrastructure Providers

-- I use [Netcup](https://www.netcup.de) for my server provider.
+- I use [Netcup](https://www.netcup.de) as my server provider.
 See [this guide](./docs/provision-netcup-server.md) on how to provision a Netcup server to be used for Kubernetes nodes.
-- I use [Hetzner](https://www.hetzner.com) for my object storage provider.
+- I use [Hetzner](https://www.hetzner.com) as my object storage provider.
-- I use [Cloudflare](https://www.cloudflare.com) for my DNS provider.
+- I use [Cloudflare](https://www.cloudflare.com) as my DNS provider.

 ## Kubernetes